mattwgrant/OOP-Game/README.md

 message telling them the outcome and a Start Game button to play again.
 The board is cleared and hearts are restored after the game ends so that there is a clean board every time a new game is started.

+For my personal styling, I changed the colors of the background of the on screen keyboard when a letter is correct or incorrect, as well as the background color of the letters when they are displayed on the board.
+I also, though through JS, capitalized the letter on the key when it has been chosen, whether correct or incorrect.